RobolinkInc/doc-v2/docs/codrone-edu/python/07-Sensors/14-get_x_accel.md

 ##### Returns

-The current z acceleration of the drone.
+The current x acceleration of the drone.

 ##### Example Code
 ###### Python